 If your kid enjoys creating games, explore award-winning online Scratch coding classes, led live by an expert, and designed by professionals from Google, Stanford, and MIT.
+Join a free online Scratch class to learn with a great instructor and get all the help needed to jumpstart on Scratch coding.

-Check out upcoming free computer science events for kids led by tech experts: past events have featured guests from Pixar, NASA, Intel, and more.
+Check out upcoming free computer science events for kids led by tech experts: past events have featured guests from Pixar, NASA, Google, and more.

 How to Make a Flappy Bird in Scratch